RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 station_ids=("1234567890", "9876543210", "1122334455")  # tuple
 ```

-_apply_correction_

-`apply_correction` is a boolean value representing the option to automatically adjust the timestamps of retrieved data.
+_apply_correction:_ a boolean value representing the option to automatically adjust the timestamps of retrieved data.
 If `True`, each Station in the returned data will apply a correction to all of its timestamps.
 The default value is `True`.

-_debug_

-`debug` is a boolean value that controls the output level of DataWindow.
+_debug:_ a boolean value that controls the output level of DataWindow.
 If `True`, DataWindow will output more information when an error occurs.
 The default value is `False`.

 #### Advanced Optional Data Window Parameters
 It is not recommended to alter the following parameters from the defaults.

-_start_buffer_td_

-`start_buffer_td` is a timedelta object representing how much additional time before the start_datetime to add when looking for data.
+_start_buffer_td:_ a timedelta object representing how much additional time before the start_datetime to add when looking for data.
 If `None` or not given, 120 seconds is added.
 The default value is `None`.

 _Examples:_